 1. Voting shares in the corporation are limited to workers

-2. All workers meeting certain minimum criteria are eligible to become worker-owners
+2. All workers meeting certain criteria are eligible to become worker-owners

 3. Each worker-owner can only have one voting share

 4. Dividends are issued to worker-owners on the basis of hours of work performed

 5. The financial value of the membership share is based on a system of internal capital accounts, not a market valuation

 Worker cooperatives are found throughout the world, in almost every industry.
 Today, more than 18 million workers in the US have some ownership stake in the place they work.
 Time and again, studies have found that performance, productivity, and firm longevity are enhanced when ownership is paired with a meaningful degree of employee participation.
 A democratic workplace is more than just a way to make jobs better, it’s a way to make companies better.

 This guide provides a comprehensive introduction to worker cooperatives.

 Mētis Construction creates jobs and opportunities for craftspeople

 Jobs in the construction industry aren’t always long-term options for craftspeople: workers are often hired as contractors, requiring them to move from project to project and individuals have few options to save and plan for retirement.
 Mētis Construction of Seattle identified worker ownership as an ideal solution to recruit and retain skilled carpenters while providing dignified jobs in their community.
 The ICA Group supported Mētis through the assessment and valuation of the business, and later guided Mētis through the conversion process, helping them to form a worker owned and controlled company committed to the practice and teaching of skilled craft.
 Worker ownership not only supports a local small business like Mētis for the long term, it helps employees build assets over time, promoting the financial viability of the trades as a career choice.